 William McIlhenny is a visiting senior fellow at the German Marshall Fund of the United States.
 He was formerly at the White House as a director at the National Security Council, and at the US Department of State as a senior policy advisor.
 He also served as a member of the secretary of state's policy planning staff.

 During his diplomatic career spanning three decades, he held a variety of posts at US Missions in Europe and Latin America and represented the United States at UNESCO in Paris.

-He is a periodic commentator on U.S. relations with Latin America and the region’s growing global integration.
+He is a periodic commentator on US relations with Latin America and wider Atlantic integration.
 A member of the Pacific Council on International Policy, McIlhenny holds the Order of Merit of the Italian Republic and other civic and government awards and honors.
-He is a graduate of Georgetown University, served as an American Political Science Association fellow at SAIS, and completed other studies at the University of Tel Aviv.
+He is a graduate of Georgetown University’s School of Foreign Service, held an American Political Science Association fellowship at SAIS, and has completed other studies at the University of Tel Aviv.